Bomo2/UwULogs_Icecrown/README.md

 ## Installation

-1. Download the .zip and dezip it :
+1. Download the CLICK_HERE_TO_DOWNLOAD.zip and dezip it, here's what's inside :
     - `UwULogsTooltip`
     - `UwULogsCore`
     - `UwULogsUpdater.bat`